djvaron/djvaron.github.io/about.md

 I was born and raised in Montr&#233;al, Qu&#233;bec, and studied physics (as well as English literature, in a second degree) at McGill University.
 You can take a look at <a href="{{ site.url }}/cv.pdf">my CV</a> for more details.

-In my spare time, I enjoy reading (especially science fiction), hiking, and---most of all---playing piano (mostly classical, though I sometimes dabble in jazz).
+In my spare time, I enjoy reading (especially science fiction), hiking, and---most of all---playing piano (mainly classical, though I sometimes dabble in jazz).